Vernet-les-Bains: Rudyard Kipling

 Rudyard Kipling, who was awarded the Nobel Prize for literature in 1907, stayed in Vernet-les-Bains in 1910, 1911, 1914 and 1926.
 At that time, Kipling was well known in France, following the success of the French version of his classic work, The Jungle Book.

 While he was in Vernet, Kipling wrote about Canigó.
 In a letter to the Club Alpin, he praised it as "a magician among mountains".

-Kipling also wrote a light-hearted short story entitled Why Snow Falls at Vernet.
-It makes fun of the English habit of always talking about the weather.
+Kipling also wrote a short story titled Why Snow Falls at Vernet.
+It addresses the English practice of discussing the weather.

+Vincent Scott O’Connor, a contemporary of Kipling, published a vivid account of daily life in Vernet during the time of Kipling’s early stays there.

 Today, the central bridge over the River Cady in Vernet-les-Bains is named after Kipling.

 The bridge, and the town itself, is featured in the Danish thriller film ID:A (2011).